BizArk/BizArk2/README.md

 BizArk Toolkit is a container for different reusable things.

+**NOTE:** This repository was imported from CodePlex.
+The documentation is a bit rough, but should be adequate.
+Look in the docs folder for the full set of documentation that was imported from CodePlex.

 ## BizArkCore features

 * Simple but powerful command-line argument parsing.
 See [Command-line Parsing](https://raw.githubusercontent.com/BizArk/BizArk2/master/docs/Command-line%20Parsing.md).